 Ivan Ciraj, Sales Representative, Square One Condos

-3. Use a Tripod to Shoot in Natural Light and Get Sharper Images
+3. Use a Tripod to Get Sharp Photos in Natural Light

 Erin Spain, Home and DIY Blogger, ErinSpain.com

-John B Thomas, Jr., Realtor and Associate Broker, RE/MAX & WorldVentures
+John B. Thomas, Jr., Realtor and Associate Broker, eXp Realty

 Blain Handley, Realtor, Keller Williams

 While there are many ways in which you can take real estate photos with a professional quality, many agents will find their time best used communicating with clients instead.
-Want to learn how to hire a photographer who won’t let you down?
-Check out Placester’s awesome guide here.
+Check out our guide to hiring a professional photographer for real estate to learn more.

 Chris Feltus, Realtor, United Real Estate